Skip to navigation

 The temple on top of Doi Inthanon, the highest point in the whole of Thailand

-1 Things have changed since this was written in 1997.
+1 Things have changed since I wrote this in 1997.
 It seems that the drugs problem in the north has been seriously tackled and a lot of work done to reduce it throughout the country.
-It is now totally illegal for people smoke opium while on a trek, and although there will always be some exceptions, many of the trekking agencies have been diligent in ensuring that guides and trekkers do not get involved in opium smoking.
+It is now totally illegal for people to smoke opium while on a trek, and although there will always be some exceptions, many of the trekking agencies have been diligent in ensuring that guides and trekkers do not get involved in opium smoking.
 There was also a serious case of a westerner smoking too much opium on a trek and eventually dying, which might explain the speed of the changes.